Bedrock-OSS/bedrock-wiki/docs/items/items-intro.md

 }
 ```

--   `"resource_pack_name"` is just the name of the resource pack.
+-   `resource_pack_name` is just the name of the resource pack.
 You can set it as your namespace.
--   `"texture_name"` defines what types of textures this files holds.
-Since this is for items we set it to `"atlas.items"`.
+-   `texture_name` defines what types of textures this files holds.
+Since this is for items we set it to `atlas.items`.
 -   In the `texture_data` objects, you'll define all your item texture shortnames.
--   `gem` is the shortname for the `"textures/items/gem"` texture you added.
+-   `gem` is the shortname for the `textures/items/gem` texture you added.
 This same `gem` is defined in `minecraft:icon` component of the Resource file of your item.

 If you did everything correctly, your Gem can now be obtainable by `/give` in-game.
 If you're having trouble, watch your [Content Log](/guide/troubleshooting#content-log).
 If the item still malfunctions, check out the example files.

 ## Meal BP File

 Now let us define a food item.
-This uses the component `"minecraft:food"` along with some others to create a custom food item.
+This uses the component `minecraft:food` along with some others to create a custom food item.

 <CodeHeader>BP/items/meal.item.json</CodeHeader>